supabase/supabase/DEVELOPERS.md

 ### Forking Supabase on Github

 To contribute code to Supabase, you must fork the [Supabase Repository](https://github.com/supabase/supabase).
-After you forked the repository you may now begin editing the source code.
+After you fork the repository, you may now begin editing the source code.

 ## Building Supabase